AnimMouse/animmouse-website/content/post/how-to-install-linux-mint-on-btrfs.md

 date: 2021-03-20T19:51:42+08:00
 lastmod: 2021-05-14T23:40:10+08:00
 tags:
+  - Linux Mint
+  - Ubuntu
+  - Linux
   - tutorials
 ---
-#### Do you want to use Timeshift on Linux Mint just like System Restore in Windows?
+Do you want to use Timeshift on Linux Mint just like System Restore in Windows?

 The B-tree file system or Btrfs is a file system on Linux that ~~behaves like the NTFS on Windows~~.
 Btrfs is actually better than NTFS because it uses Copy-on-write while NTFS is just a Journaling Filesystem.\
 The ext4 file system is a pure file system, do it's one job, no extra stuff like NTFS or Btrfs.\